 Dr. Bales received his Bachelor of Science degree in Computer Engineering as an Honors Academy Fellow in 2004 and his Master of Science degree in Electrical Engineering in 2006, both from the University of Missouri – Rolla.
 He received his Doctor of Philosophy degree in Electrical Engineering from the Georgia Institute of Technology in 2011.

-Sandro was President of the Mu Nu chapter for the 2018-2019 academic year.
-His new role enabled him to be more involved in international HKN activities and in the beginning of 2019, he became part of the HKN Board’s Public Relations and Communications Committee.
-Also in 2019, he worked to ensure the growth of the Mu Nu chapter and its members, as well as the promotion of IEEE-HKN on social media channels.
+Sandro served as chair of the Social Media Subcommittee of the HKN Board of Governors in 2020, and was essential in the growth and impact of HKN’s social media messaging, platforms and audience.
+He also mentored the officers of the chapters in Waseda, Japan and the two new Chapters in Spain.
+He was President of the Mu Nu chapter for the 2018-2019 academic year.
+That role enabled him to be more involved in international HKN activities and in the beginning of 2019, he became part of the HKN Board’s Public Relations and Communications Committee.
 In July 2019, he took part at COMPSAC, the IEEE Computer Society annual conference, in which, together with Nancy Ostin, presented what HKN is and what chapters do throughout the world.

 To see a list of committee members click here